19CSAbhishek001Singh/Git-Revision/README.md

 19. `git remote rename <old name> <new name>` -> this command renames the remote connection

-remote name is always used to establish connection
+remote name is always used to establish connection.